caseykneale/PickingALanguage2020/README.md

 Is there a culture of psychological safety and merit-based reward systems?
 If not, trying new things can scare people away.

+**Risk:**
+Whats the risk of picking "the wrong language"?
+Is it, a total failure for a product, or a slight delay?
+How quickly might that realization be made?

 ## Define the problem statement

 **Pick Target Platform(s):**